kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 With rolling updates, when including the Probes, we could create releases with no downtime for users.
 Sometimes this is not enough and you need to be able to do a _partial release_ for some users and get data for the upcoming release.
 [Canary release](https://martinfowler.com/bliki/CanaryRelease.html) is the term used to describe a release strategy in which we introduce a subset of the users to a new version of the application.
 When the confidence in the new release grows, the number of users in the new version can be increased until the old version is no longer used.

-At the moment of writing this Canary is not a strategy for deployments that Kubernetes would provide out of the box.
+At the moment of writing this, Canary is not a strategy for deployments that Kubernetes would provide out of the box.
 This may be due to the ambiguity of the methods for canary release.
 We will use [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) to test one type of canary release:

 ```console
 $ kubectl create namespace argo-rollouts